fresheneesz/bitcoinThroughputAnalysis/README.md

 # Assumptions

 In order to come up with hard numbers for throughput limits, I'm going to make up some hypothetical support goals and the state of people's computational resources.
-Bitcoin.org documents the [minimum requirements](https://bitcoin.org/en/full-node#minimum-requirements) for running a full node, however I think we want to substantially lower these requirements so as to make running a full node as accessible as possible to even people in poorer countries.
+Bitcoin.org documents the [minimum requirements](https://bitcoin.org/en/full-node#minimum-requirements) for running a full node, however with the current state of technology, we should substantially lower these requirements so as to make running a full node as accessible as possible to even people in poorer countries, because of the (fixable) issues with SPV nodes at the moment.

 Not everyone can afford a dedicated node that uses 100% of its bandwidth/cpu/memory on bitcoin.
 We can reasonably expect that maybe 10% of a machine's resources go to bitcoin on an ongoing basis.
 During initial sync tho, we can reasonably require a bit more of a machine's processing power, since that's a temporary setup period.